 Roberts won, because We Were Born in a Flame was a solid album.
 But under the Juno rules, he should never have been nominated in the first place.
 A great vote of confidence in their system, eh?

-You’d think such a mistake wouldn’t happen again, but this year déjà vu struck: after the nominees for were announced, the Juno committee had to send out a big press release adding nominees a whole wack of categories, most notably Album of the Year.
-Anne Murray’s Duets album should have been one of the five nominees, and now became a sixth wheel alongside Michael Buble, Avril Lavigne, Leslie Feist, and two records from Celine Dion,.
+You’d think such a mistake wouldn’t happen again, but this year déjà vu struck: after the nominees for were announced, the Juno committee had to send out a big press release adding nominees a whole whack of categories, most notably Album of the Year.
+Anne Murray’s Duets album should have been one of the five nominees, and now became a sixth wheel alongside Michael Buble, Avril Lavigne, Leslie Feist, and two records from Celine Dion.

 So the burning question: who, according to the Junos’ sales-based formula, was wrongly in the running?
 The Juno committee hasn’t said, but I’ve gone back through the CRIA certification records and I can pretty safely say that Ms. Feist is probably the culprit.

 So for the second time in four years, an album inadvertently placed into the category by mistake has walked home with the Junos’ top prize.
 I’d be tempted to call “conspiracy” on this, but they didn’t pull this stunt the year TWO Canadian Idol albums and Diana Krall’s Christmas album made the list (if there was ever a year to screw up the ballot, that would have been it).